Medical expert of the article

 46-54 |

-Widely spread to assess the severity of endogenous intoxication received a leukocyte intoxication index (LII), the reference value of which is approximately 1.0.
-The formula for the calculation is as follows.
+The leukocyte intoxication index (LII) has become widely used to assess the severity of endogenous intoxication; the reference value for it is approximately 1.0.
+The calculation formula is as follows.

-Fluctuations LII in patients with infectious and septic diseases objectively correspond to changes in the clinical picture and the degree of expression of endogenous intoxication.
-The increase in LII to 4-9 indicates a significant bacterial component of endogenous intoxication, a moderate increase (up to 2-3) - either limiting the infectious process or the focus of necrobiotic tissue changes.
-Leukopenia with high FII is an alarming prognostic sign.
+Fluctuations in LII in patients with infectious and septic diseases objectively correspond to changes in the clinical picture and the degree of endogenous intoxication.
+An increase in LII to 4-9 indicates a significant bacterial component of endogenous intoxication, a moderate increase (to 2-3) indicates either a limitation of the infectious process or a focus of necrobiotic tissue changes.
+Leukopenia with a high LII is an alarming prognostic sign.
 LII can be used to assess the effectiveness of the treatment.